Aeroraven/Ifrit-v2/README.md

 Some ideas might be borrowed from Unreal Engine (or its related SIG or GDC presents).
 However, due to the license compatibility (AGPL-v3 vs. Unreal Engine's EULA), the code is not copied (or used in other predefined unallowed forms) from the Unreal Engine source code.

-And extra acknowledgements to the comments from interviewers when I was seeking for my summer internship chances.
-Some suggestions was added into the todo list.
+And extra acknowledgements to the comments from interviewers when I was seeking for my summer internship opportunities.
+Some suggestions were added into the todo list.

 ## 6. License